 Sunrise to pay Liberty Global 50 mln Sfr after Swiss deal break

-ZURICH, Nov 13 (Reuters) - Sunrise Communications SRCG.S will pay a 50 million Swiss franc ($50.16 million) termination fee to Liberty Global LBTYA.O after its agreement to buy the U.S. cable company's Swiss business failed, Liberty Global said.
+ZURICH, Nov 13 (Reuters) - Sunrise Communications SRCG.S faces costs of up to 125 million Swiss francs, including a break-up fee to Liberty Global LBTYA.O, after its deal to buy the U.S. firm's Swiss unit collapsed, the Swiss telecommunications company said on Wednesday.

-The 6.3 billion franc deal was abandoned after opposition from Sunrise's biggest shareholder, Germany's Freenet FNTGn.DE.
+The financial fallout from the failed 6.3 billion franc deal, abandoned after opposition from Sunrise's biggest shareholder, Germany's Freenet FNTGn.DE, includes a 50 million franc termination fee to Liberty Global, 19 million francs in underwriting fees and already-incurred integration costs of 24 million francs.

+Sunrise last month scrapped the takeover of Liberty Global's UPC Switzerland business when Freenet, which holds 25% of Sunrise, balked on concerns the deal was too expensive and that adding cable assets made little sense just as the industry was moving to faster 5G mobile technology.

+Liberty Global said separately late on Tuesday that it was not completely writing off the transaction and held out hopes that it could be resurrected.

 "We look forward to continuing our conversations with